theshamuel/medregistry/README.md

 OpenJDK version 15.0.1 is recommended for building jar archive.
 Build jar to `target` directory.

 #### Database
 The first start of db container import medregdb_starter.tar.gz dumb of database with collection and demo admin-user for getting JWT token and manage `users` (admin/admin).
-The database is ready deploy on production and has all necessary indexes for optimisation in queries.
-Also for container has scripts for backup on host instanse and to `AWS S3`.
-If you need this setup specal enviroment variables.
+The database is ready deploy on production and has all necessary indexes for optimization in queries.
+Also for container has scripts for backup on host instance and to `AWS S3`.
+If you need this setup special environment variables.
 Important after first start change `MONGO_RESTORE` variable to false.

 There is deploy one container of mongo `medregdb`.